 But he accused the world of turning a blind eye saying "no-one is paying attention, even having compassion to us".

 UN experts and the DRC government accuse neighbouring Rwanda of backing the M23 rebels who launched an uprising in April.
-Rwanda has denied any involvement and in turn accuses Kinshasa of backing a group of Hutu rebels who also operate in eastern DRC.

 The M23 is led by Bosco Ntaganda, wanted by the International Criminal Court (ICC) for war crimes, and is formed by former fighters in an ethnic Tutsi rebel group integrated into the Congolese military in a 2009 peace deal.

 Nearly half a million civilians have been displaced by the new conflict, and there is growing pressure for progress to be made at a UN summit on the crisis to be held in New York on September 27.

 Expert Mark Schneider, senior vice president of the International Crisis Group, which studies conflict-torn states, said the US could take a lead on bringing together humanitarian efforts to help the displaced.

 Global powers should also insist on an immediate ceasefire monitored by the UN peacekeeping force in the region, along with tougher sanctions targeting any people including Rwandan leaders found to be supporting the rebels.